Iron Deficiencies: Plant Foods That Can Help

 Interestingly, Apricots have a good amount of copper in the fruit making iron available to the body, producing haemoglobin could be increased in the body by liberally using apricots.

 Also high in iron, bananas can stimulate the production of haemoglobin in the blood.
 Quinoa is loaded with iron: it has four milligrams of iron per serving helping to keep anaemia at bay and give you a burst of energy from the high protein.

 Iron deficiency affects even those without anaemia, so it’s important to eat iron-rich foods whether or not you have anaemia.
-If you’re not eating enough of the foods listed for you here, it is very likely that your stamina level could drop and leave you less energy for simple, routine tasks.
+If you’re not eating enough of the foods listed for you here, it is very likely that your stamina level could drop and you will likely have less energy for simple routine daily tasks.

 It doesn’t get any greener than this!
-Juice these ingredients, ideally in a cold press juicer or use regular juice machine (if that's all you have access to).
 This drink contains the highest dietary sources of chlorophyll, arguably the most effective nutrient for treating anaemia.

 While it’s important to get enough foods that increase iron naturally and prevent anaemia, it’s also important to know what to avoid.

-Certain foods have been found to interfere with iron absorption in the gastrointestinal tract and should be greatly minimised in the diet, or better still, avoided wherever possible:
+The following foods have been found to interfere with iron absorption in the gastrointestinal tract and should be greatly minimised in the diet, or better still, avoided wherever possible: